m3dev/m3-tracing/README.md

 | Capture method invocation                    |                                               | method annotation AOP        | Play: ????              |
 | Dependency injection                         |                                               | AutoConfiguration (Boot)     | ????                    |

-Summary of each features are described below, but don't forget to see document of each language to see how to use/enable it.
+Summaries of each features are described below.
+Supplemental documents for each languages are provided to see how to use/enable them.

-## Feature: Capture incoming HTTP request
+## Feature: Capture incoming HTTP requests

-With this feature, this library automatically create trace/span for each incoming requests.
+A trace/span is automatically created for each incoming request.

-## Feature: Capture & Propagate to outgoing HTTP request
+## Feature: Capture & Propagate to outgoing HTTP requests

-With this feature:

-- This library create span for each outgoing requests
-  - So that you can know duration/summary of outgoing requests
+- The library creates one span for each outgoing request, which helps to know durations/summaries of your outgoing requests
 - This library adds `Trace ID` to outgoing HTTP requests
-  - If destination service uses this library, we can trace request over services (-> "distributed" tracing)
+  - If destination service uses this library, we can trace requests over services (-> "distributed" tracing)

 ## Feature: Capture database call

-With this feature, this library yield spans for each database call.
+The library yields spans for each database call.

 ## Feature: Multi-thread

-With this feature, this library wraps multi-thread (async) operations and propagate thread-bounded trace/span to threads.
+The library wraps multi-thread (async) operations and propagate thread-bounded trace/span to threads.

 ## Feature: Log correlation

-With this feature, you can output `Trace ID` in logs.
-So that you can find related logs from/to traces.
+You can output `Trace ID` in logs to distinguish which trace/span logs are related.

 ## Feature: Capture any method invocation

-With this feature, you can capture method call of your own class.
+You can capture method calls of your own classes.

 ## Feature: Dependency injection

-With this feature, this library provides DI configuration so that you can get objects from DI context.
+The library provides DI configuration so that you can get objects from DI context.

 ## Note: Jakarta namespace support